 Helping Children Express Feelings and Emotions

 If your child has difficulty expressing emotions, you may be wondering how to get them to talk about feelings.
 Teaching your child how to to identify and express emotions can be difficult, especially if you are not a very sensitive person.
+Free emotions downloads might prove to be super helpful for you.
+You can use a feelings chart for kids or an emotions worksheet to help teach them how to express themselves.

 When I was a child I grew up in an abusive and severely dysfunctional home.
 This has caused me to handle my feelings quite a bit differently than many people.
 I learned how to put up walls and hide how I felt.
 Tragically, this caused me heartache when my youngest daughter was struggling with her feelings and didn’t know how to express them.